Wordseer/wordseer/CONTRIBUTING.md

 ## Version history

-Up through versions 3.X, Wordseer was a collection of PHP/MySQL and JavaScript apps.
+Up through versions 3.X, Wordseer was a collection of PHP/MySQL and JavaScript applications.
 This repository initiates version 4, which is a reimplementation of WordSeer's PHP components in Python/SQLite that can be run on local machines without requiring a web server setup.
 There are two primary components to this new codebase: